brightertiger/notes/general/gen-01-basic-statistics.md

 -   One-tail Test measure deviation in a particular direction
     -   Risky in case of skewed distributions
     -   t-test is robust to skewed distributions but one-tailed tests can compound error
+    -   Use only when you have a strong directional hypothesis
+    -   Provides more power but at the cost of detecting effects in the opposite direction
 -   Errors
     -   Type 1: Reject H0, given H0 is true: (1 - Confidence Level)
     -   Type 2: Fail to reject H0, given H0 is false